tian3rd/pi_dev/readme.md

 1. Slider bar is a little clumsy to use.
 2. [Fixed] Add the `enable` when starting xt1111 service.
 3. [Fixed] Fix the read_registers string concatenation error.
+4. [Fixed] Fix the filter buttons toggling back and forth problem.

 ---